 The Mentorship Conference

 Every year, Kenyan students on the Programme gather together under one roof for a time of lectures, team-building activities, encouragement, prayer and worship.
+(Due to Covid-19 restrictions this did not take place during 2020, 2021 and 2022)

 A dedicated team of our project partner co-ordinators, Hand in Hand staff, guest speakers and student leaders work hard to make the event happen.